 Live Music at Elizabeth Chambers Cellar

 Join us for McMinnville's liveliest happy hour full of live jams, delicious food, and great wine!
-Our featured musical talent for the evening will be Jacob Westfall, a singer, songwriter, and entertainer performing his original music.
+Portland-based band, Common Hours are an easy listening alternative rock group with a mellow, yet compelling style.
 Wine will be available for purchase by the glass and by the bottle.
 No cover charge.